joshholla/neuro_noodle/PRESENTATION.md

-Presenting code - AutoEncoder (master branch)
+Walkthrough - master branch (AutoEncoder)
 ==

 This is the `master` branch, and it contains code that trains an autoencoder on our dataset.
-The idea is to find latent representations for the images.
+The idea is to train an autoencoder, and in doing so obtain a good latent representation for images in the dataset.

 The `Plotting` folder contains an ipynb that lets you plot a clustering from the data.

 ---

-I have tried to make this repo easy to read and the commit messages should also indicate what changes were made at each step.
+The codebase was written with readability in mind.
+This file will serve as an overview.

 Let's dive in, shall we?

 The project file structure is as follows:
 ```